pluralsh/documentation/pages/overview/management-api-reference.md

-CloudConnection is the Schema for the cloudconnections API
+CloudConnection is a credential for querying a cloud provider.
+It will be used in agentic chats to perform generic sql-like queries against cloud configuration data.